OliviaNguyen1789/E-commerce-Website-Traffic--Customer-Behavior-Sales-Performance-Analysis--SQL/README.md

 <img width="539" alt="Screen Shot 2025-03-03 at 10 39 32 AM" src="https://github.com/user-attachments/assets/c6984b1d-2d63-485a-9400-0df2febdc23e" />

+In July 2017, an analysis of customer behavior revealed that individuals who purchased the YouTube Men's Vintage Henley also showed a strong preference for other Google-branded casual wear and accessories, particularly sunglasses.

+This trend indicates a high level of brand loyalty among customers who use Google's product lines, including Google, YouTube, and Android.

 ### Query 08: Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017